 The student who makes the most pyramids in 60 seconds wins!

-After a busy year, it’s often nice to let your hair down and have some fun with the cherubs you have had in your class.
-We hope you enjoy some of these fun classroom party games with your students!
+It’s nice to let your hair down after a busy few months and have some fun with your students.
+We hope you and your students enjoy these fun party games!